cybercongress/go-cyber/docs/cyberd.md

 So relevance machine can implement aggressive pruning strategies such as pruning all history of knowledge graph formation or forgetting links that become non relevant.

-Forgetting links: Prune min possible rank / 2

 The pruning group of features features can be implemented in `nash`.

 `euler` implementation of relevance machine is based on the simplest mechanism which is called cyber•Rank.

 ## cyber•Rank

 Ranking using consensus computer is hard because consensus computers bring serious resource bounds. e.g. [Nebulas](dura://QmefxTSFG1W95yg3PLfKV2mshh6TtyRxwv5yPiyZCGyPmG.ipfs) fail to deliver something useful onchain.
-First we must ask ourselves why do we need to compute and store the rank on chain, and not go Colony or Truebit way?
+First we must ask ourselves why do we need to compute and store the rank on chain, and not go [Colony]() or [Truebit]() way?

 If rank computed inside consensus computer you have easy content distribution of the rank as well as easy way to build provable applications on top of the rank.
 Hence we decide to follow more cosmic architecture.
 In the next section we describe proof of relevance mechanism which allow network to scale with help of domain specific relevance machines that works in parallel.

 Eventually relevance machine need to find (1) deterministic algorithm that allow to compute a rank for continuously appended network to scale the consensus computer to orders of magnitude that of Google.
 Perfect algorithm (2) must have linear memory and computation complexity.
 The most importantly it must have (3) highest provable prediction capabilities for existence of relevant links.

 After some research we found that we can not find silver bullet here.
-We find an algorithm that is probably satisfy our criteria: SpringRank.
+We find an algorithm that is probably satisfy our criteria: [SpringRank](dura://QmNvxWTXQaAqjEouZQXTV4wDB5ryW4PGcaxe2Lukv1BxuM.ipfs).
 Original idea of an algorithm came to Caterina from physics.
 Links represented as system of springs with some energy and the task of computing the ranks is the task of finding relaxed state of springs.

 But we got at least 3 problems with SpringRank:
 1. We were not able to implement it onchain fast using Go in `euler`.